 Full Belly Farm is also an oasis of sustainable livingâ€”feet-on-the-ground, sweat-on-the-brow style.
 A lifestyle that over 6,000 visitors came to celebrate last weekend at the Hoes Down Harvest Festival that Full Belly Farm hosts yearly in collaboration with other local, like-minded farmers.

 Under a burning sun, the crowd had come to share in the simple pleasures of good food, live music and play.
-Anywhere I looked, adults and children alike were engaged in corn-husk doll making, apple bobbing, creek bathing, flower-crown weaving, farm-animal petting or pumpkin carving.
-Industrious young visitors flocked to vintage hand-operated machines to shell ears of heirloom corn and mill the multicolored grain.
+Everywhere I looked, adults and children alike were engaged in corn-husk doll making, apple bobbing, creek bathing, flower-crown weaving, farm-animal petting and pumpkin carving.
+Industrious young visitors flocked to vintage hand-operated machines to shell ears of heirloom corn, and mill the multicolored grain.
 Nearby, a tortilla workshop was abuzz with activity as children turned corn flour to play-dough destined for the wood oven.

 As the sun sets behind the hills and the heat of the day recedes, some of us scatter to taste and pick cherry tomatoes, peppers and green beans at the invitation of our host.
 The air is light and smells of sweet dirt and hay.
 My feet are brown with dust.
 I can hear the sheep move about their fenced patch of tall Sudanese grass behind me.
 I take a bite out of a ripe sweet cayenne pepper.
 In the moment of suprise caused by its sweetness and rich flavor, I melt in gratitude for this land, its people and its tasty bounty.